Walmart's online sales boom drives up profits

 |+1.56%

-The world's largest retailer reported mixed results as earnings beat and revenue missed.
-Walmart raised its full-year sales outlook as it prepares for the crucial holiday season.

-Walmart earned $3.29 billion, or $1.15 a share, beating the $3.1 billion that was expected.
-Adjusted earnings of $1.16 beat the $1.09 that Wall Street analysts surveyed by Refinitiv were expecting.

-Revenue came in at $128 billion, up 2.5 percent versus a year ago, missing the $128.6 billion that analysts were anticipating.
+Revenue came in at $128 billion, up 2.5 percent versus a year ago, but lagging the $128.6 billion that analysts were anticipating.

-The retail giant said U.S. comparable sales rose 3.2 percent, excluding fuel, beating the 3.1 percent growth that was expected.
-Online sales jumped 41 percent amid strength in grocery.
+The retail giant said U.S. comparable-store sales rose 3.2 percent, excluding fuel, beating the 3.1 percent growth that was expected.
+Online sales jumped 41 percent amid strength in groceries.

-"We continue to see good traffic in our stores," president and CEO Doug McMillon said.
+"We continue to see good traffic in our stores," CEO Doug McMillon said.
 "We’re growing market share in key food and consumables categories, including fresh, and we had positive comps in general merchandise."

+Sam's Club, the membership business that offers discounts for bulk purchases, saw a 0.6 increase in comparable-store sales compared with the previous year as its e-commerce business grew 32 percent.

+Walmart International sales rose 1.3 percent versus a year ago, despite Britain's plans to leave the European Union continuing to "negatively affect customer spending patterns."
+Unrest in Chile "seriously affected" business in the country, Walmart said.

 Walmart said its next-day delivery service now covers about 75 percent of the U.S. population.
-The retailer has been engaged in an delivery race against Amazon to provide consumers with the fasterst service possible at the lowest price.
+The retailer has been engaged in a delivery race against Amazon to provide consumers with the fastest service possible at the lowest price.

+WALMART HIRES OFF-DUTY OFFICERS AS EL PASO STORE REOPENS AFTER MASS SHOOTING

 "Looking ahead, we're prepared for a good holiday season," McMillon said.

-Walmart sees full-year adjusted earnings per share up high single digits, exlcuding Flipkart.
-Previously, the company was expecting adjusted earnings to be up or down slightly.
+Walmart now expects high single-digit gains in full-year adjusted earnings per share, excluding Flipkart.
+Previously, the company said adjusted earnings would be up or down slightly.
 Wall Street analysts were looking for 0.3 percent growth.

 This story is developing.
 Check back for updates.